 \begin{widetext}

 \end{widetext} where the reduced matrix element of the spherical harmonic $Y_J$ is defined as

-These are generic expressions for the T-matrix, describing the scattering of a relativistic electron from a fully relativistic target, formulated in terms of Dirac angular momentum eigenstates and one-dimensional integrals of the radial orbitals.
+These are generic expressions for the $T$-matrix, describing the scattering of a relativistic electron from a fully relativistic target, formulated in terms of Dirac angular-momentum eigenstates and one-dimensional integrals of the radial orbitals.
 These expressions are easy to use for the calculation of core-loss EELS spectral shapes with different models for the target dynamics.
 We observe that the dominant contributions of the small spinor components primarily arise from the mixing terms in the transverse matrix elements.

-Eqs.~(\ref{Tcoulme}) refer to single-particle states, which are utilized to compute matrix elements for many-body states expanded in a one-particle orbital basis, as shown in appendix \ref{app:matrixelement}.
-This formalism is directly applicable to configuration interaction states, which are represented as linear combinations of Slater determinants, \cite{JONSSON2007597}.
-The expression for $T^{(e)}$ and $T^{(m)}$ also appear in the multipole expansion of the relativistic photoionization cross section and the x-ray emission rate as it follows from, Eq. (\ref{photoionization}), which has been studied in \cite{doi:10.1080/00018737000101191, IPGrant_1974, merstorf2023nonlorentzianatomicnaturallineshape}.
+Equations~(\ref{Tcoulme}) refer to single-particle states, which are utilized to compute matrix elements for many-body states expanded in a one-particle orbital basis, as shown in appendix \ref{app:matrixelement}.
+This formalism is directly applicable to configuration interaction states, which are represented as linear combinations of Slater determinants \cite{JONSSON2007597}.
+The expressions for $T^{(e)}$ and $T^{(m)}$ also appear in the multipole expansion of the relativistic photoionization cross section and the x-ray emission rate as it follows from, Eq. (\ref{photoionization}), which has been studied in \cite{doi:10.1080/00018737000101191, IPGrant_1974, merstorf2023nonlorentzianatomicnaturallineshape}.